Higher derivatives of operator functions in ideals of von Neumann algebras: Differentiating operator functions

 The case of interest is $m=1$ and $(s,p,q) = (k,\infty,1)$ for $k \in \N$.
 As we show in Section \ref{sec.PellerII}, in this case it turns out $\dot{B}_1^{k,\infty}(\R) \subseteq C^k(\R)$.
 Also, as mentioned above, if $f \in \C[\lambda]$ is a polynomial, then

-Therefore, if we are to prove sensible results about differentiating the operator function $c \mapsto f(a+c)-f(a)$ when $a$ is \textit{unbounded} and $f \in \dot{B}_1^{k,\infty}(\R)$, then it is necessary to put in place some restrictions that exclude (at least) polynomials of degree higher than two.
+Therefore, if we are to prove sensible results about differentiating the operator function $c \mapsto f(a+c)-f(a)$ when $a$ is \textit{unbounded} and $f \in \dot{B}_1^{k,\infty}(\R)$, it is necessary to impose additional restrictions that exclude (at least) polynomials of degree higher than two.
 We accomplish this with the following modified Besov spaces.